tariqs26/portfolio/README.md

 # Portfolio

-## About the App
+## Description

-- personal portfolio to showcase, projects, skills, and contact information.
+- Personal portfolio to showcase, projects, skills, and contact information.
-- built with React and TypeScript.

 ## To Get Started